ga-wdi-boston/ember-study/study.md

 but I'm not fully grasping "view state" and front-end frameworks.

 ...within ember, view state is based on the URL.
+I'd say it's the current status of a system.

 ```